Dobermans have maintained a popular status for decades, leaving little surprise that breeders sought after its handsome and no-nonsense appearance.

 Dobermans are incredibly intelligent and easier to train than other dogs.
 The breed has been known to make great companions, guard dogs, and are playful members of the family when trained properly.

-But if you’re just going for the look or physical attributes of the Doberman for whatever the reason, I hope you find the above list helpful in your search!
+But if you’re just going for the look or physical attributes of the Doberman for whatever reason, I hope you find the above list helpful in your search!